howardlhw/Mousehunt/README.md

 Python scripts for making our mouse hunting lives easier.
 A few selected hunting locations have been built due to the additional human-input requirement during hunting.

+# Disclaimer

+Note that using the bot to automate any processes is against the Mousehunt's gameplay rules and may result in the termination of the account.
+We do not take any responsibilities if your account has been impacted by using the following scripts.

+This project is intended for hobby and coding practices only.

 # Quick Overview

 To use this application, make sure you have python 3 installed on your computer.
 Install virtual environment and the additional dependencies.